apache/pulsar/site2/docs/io-develop.md

         `ack` |Acknowledge that the record is fully processed.
         `fail`|Indicate that the record fails to be processed.

-## Handling Schema information
+## Handle schema information

 Pulsar IO automatically handles the schema and provides a strongly typed API based on Java generics.
-If you know the Schema type that you are producing you can declare the Java class relative to that type in your Sink declaration.
+If you know the schema type that you are producing, you can declare the Java class relative to that type in your sink declaration.

 ```
 public class MySource implements Source<String> {